 Redemption Farm's natural boarding on the track paddock (see Track Paddock page) is ideal for mild hoof rehab cases, barefoot transition, layups, and retirement.
 We specialize in the care of horses with metabolic challenges, such as insulin resistance (IR) and cushings (PPID).

 We strive to provide the luxury of full care boarding, with the natural lifestyle of outdoor living in a herd.
-Stalls are available as needed, but are typically only used for feeding.
-The herd stays outside year round with access to two run in sheds.
-In the very worst of weather, the horses may be brought into stalls or the arena, but most of the time they prefer to stay out.
-We have one stonedust all weather footing paddock with run in shed, and are in the process of building a second one.
-This will provide the horses with a dry mud-free environment during the winter.
-We have begun surfacing the track with various gravel, so it too will have all weather mud-free footing year round.
+Stalls are available as needed for medical emergencies, but are typically only used for feeding twice daily.
+The herd stays outside year round with access to two run in sheds and the indoor arena.
+We have two stonedust all weather footing paddocks with run in sheds.
+This provides the horses with a dry mud-free environment during the winter.
+The main track paddock is being surfaced with various substrates, so it too will have all weather mud-free footing year round.
 So far, we have surfaced 2/3 of the main track.
 We have also added a larger grass track for those horses who tolerate limited grazing in appropriate weather.

 Due to insurance and liability issues, we do not board horses who are currently being ridden.